Safe Fireworks Storage

 How to store your fireworks safely and legally.

-In this article we’ll look at how to store your fireworks safely at home along with the current legal limits for each class of consumer firework.
+In this article I’ll look at how to store your fireworks safely at home along with the current legal limits for each class of consumer firework.

 Basic storage advice

-At the risk of stating the blindingly obvious, we must start by stressing that fireworks are explosives and should be treated with great care and respect.
+At the risk of stating the blindingly obvious, I must start by stressing that fireworks are explosives and should be treated with great care and respect.

 When storing fireworks at home the main things to ensure are: